 J-1 Exchange Visitors who are subject to the two-year home residence requirement may be able to receive a waiver of this requirement.
 A waiver may be pursued on four grounds:

-- Fear of persecution.
-If a J-1 Exchange Visitor can demonstrate that, because of his or her race, religion, political opinion or nationality, s/he would face persecution upon return to the home country, s/he might qualify for a waiver.
+- If a J-1 Exchange Visitor can demonstrate that, because of their race, religion, political opinion or nationality, they would face persecution upon return to the home country, they might qualify for a waiver.
 To apply for such a waiver, the J-1 Exchange Visitor should submit an Application for Waiver of the Foreign Residence Requirement of Section 212(e) of the Immigration and Nationality Act, directly to the USCIS.
 Once the USCIS makes a decision, it will forward its decision to the Waiver Review Division.
 Only if the USCIS makes a finding of persecution will the Waiver Review Division proceed with the waiver case under this basis.

 To apply for such a waiver, the J-1 Exchange Visitor should submit an Application for Waiver of the Foreign Residence Requirement of Section 212(e) of the Immigration and Nationality Act directly to the USCIS.
 Once the USCIS makes a decision, it will forward it to the Waiver Review Division.
 Only if the USCIS makes a finding of exceptional hardship will the Waiver Review Division proceed with the waiver case under this basis.
 Note: Mere separation from family is not considered to be sufficient to establish exceptional hardship.